rpgreview/papersandpaychecks/pnp.md

 **Athletics (stamina)**

-An Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
+An Athletics (stamina) skill check is made when a character is engaging in events which involve fitness and stamina.
 This includes hiking, cross-country running (e.g., alpine running), race walking, triathlons, free-diving, long distance running, etc. Many workplace social cliques revolve around cycling, jogging, and other endurance activities.

 **Climb**